I Lost Friends When I Became a Vegan — Now I’m a Lot Happier

 But this spring afternoon when the Jacaranda trees were in bloom, purpling an overcast day, all I saw was the tray of prosciutto that George shoved in my face.

 It’s been a long time since I’ve eaten any type of meat, and I was certainly never fond of prosciutto.
 But what made it all the more revolting was that someone I thought was my friend — a close and true friend — would do something so crass and offensive.

 For a million reasons, I stayed silent when perhaps I should have screamed.
 I suppose my mind was spinning too much.
-From that afternoon, I started to realise: we had been intensely close, reimaging the world to how we wanted it to be, yet George never really knew me.
+From that afternoon, I started to realize: We had been intensely close, reimagining the world to how we wanted it to be, yet George never really knew me.

 This was confirmed when, another night, he insisted we go to a Hungarian café for dessert.
 “It’s only cheesecake,” he pointed out.
 “You can eat that.”

 I could have written a whole book about George.
 Knowing him tipped my world off-centre: His friendship saved me at a time when I was very alone, and then he left me writhing in agony.